Ahead Of New Book, Comey Defends Handling Of Clinton Email Scandal

 "[It] did worry me that the attorney general's direction was tracking that effort to avoid using the word 'investigation,' he said. "[To] be honest, it gave me a bad feeling."

-Comey said by early 2016 the FBI had received "classified information" that "raised the question of whether Loretta Lynch was controlling me and the F.B.I. and keeping the Clinton campaign informed about our investigation."
+Comey said by early 2016 the FBI had received "classified information" that "raised the question of whether Loretta Lynch was controlling me and the FBI and keeping the Clinton campaign informed about our investigation."

 Stephanopoulos: Did you investigate it?